milstetsenko/Coronavirus-Infection-Prediction/README.md

-# Coronavirus-Infection-Prediction

 import numpy as np

 t_initial = 0 #the current time

 t_end = 200 #the end time of the simulation, number of days the simulation accounts for

-h = 0.1 # setting up the step size to use the Euler's method, the smaller the value, the more precise the solution to the differential equation will be steps = int((t_end - t_initial)/h + 1) # calculating the number of steps
+h = 0.1 # setting up the step size to use the Euler's method, the smaller the value, the more precise the solution
+       # to the differential equation will be
+steps = int((t_end - t_initial)/h + 1) # calculating the number of steps

-Setting up the coefficients in the SIR model t = np.linspace(t_initial, t_end, steps) # creating a list of equal distributed storing t values S = np.zeros(steps) # creating the list with zero values for storing S values I = np.zeros(steps) # creating the list with zero values for storing I values R = np.zeros(steps) # creating the list with zero values for storing R values
+ #Setting up the coefficients for the SIR model

+t = np.linspace(t_initial, t_end, steps) # creating a list of equal distributed storing t values S = np.zeros(steps) # creating the list with zero values for storing S values I = np.zeros(steps) # creating the list with zero values for storing I values R = np.zeros(steps) # creating the list with zero values for storing R values